elidupuis/leaflet.zoomfs/README.md

 # Notes

-- This extension was built and tested for Leaflet version 0.3.1.
+- This extension was built and tested for Leaflet version 0.4.4.
+If you need this to work with Leaflet 0.3.1 there's an old version in [tag v0.1](https://github.com/elidupuis/leaflet.zoomfs/tags)
 - If you want the fullscreen button below the zoom in and zoom out buttons simply switch the order in which the controls are added in *leaflet.zoomfs.js*.
 - Ideally some of this code should reside in Leaflet.Map...
 I've done some initial work on that here: https://github.com/elidupuis/Leaflet.